Summer Institute for Educators 2024

 Learn About

-• Ge’ez manuscripts, paintings and stories catalogued in PEMM (The Princeton Ethiopian, Eritrean, and Egyptian Miracles of Mary database).
+- Ge’ez manuscripts, paintings and stories catalogued in PEMM (The Princeton Ethiopian, Eritrean, and Egyptian Miracles of Mary database).

-• Stories of Healing, Justice and Forgiveness
+- Stories of Healing, Justice and Forgiveness

-• Ge'ez Calligraphy and Scribal Culture
+- Ge'ez Calligraphy and Scribal Culture

-• Manuscript Making: Writing, Painting, Gilding, and Binding.
+- Manuscript Making: Writing, Painting, Gilding, and Binding.

-• Teaching Creative Writing and Manuscript Illumination to Your Students
+- Teaching Creative Writing and Manuscript Illumination to Your Students

 About the Institute

 Africans were among the first to compose stories about Mary.
 Over the centuries they have written over a 1,000 short, meaningful narratives about Mary’s power to heal and restore justice in an unjust and often violent world.
 Some stories depict good people in desperate need—those in search of healing from disabilities, rescue from criminals and abusers, safe passage on difficult journeys, protection from punishment.
 Some stories depict the wicked seeking to escape the consequences of their own shortcomings.
 In one story, sixty-eight dogs go to court against their abusive owners.
 Upon hearing their case, the Virgin Mary decides in their favor and allows them to eat their owners.
 Many stories are full of slippery characters up to no good and wide-eyed innocents ensnared in their shenanigans, all of whom stumble through startling plot turns to arrive in the arms of the all-forgiving mother.
 Miracle of Mary stories are parables dense with meaning, lively language, and vivid metaphors.
-As such they provide fertile material for teachers and students to create original stories of healing, justice and forgiveness.
+As such they provide fertile material for teachers and students to create original stories of healing and justice.

 Historical Background